Dosunmu’s return powers No. 4 Illinois over No. 7 Ohio State

+COLUMBUS, Ohio (AP) — After missing three games with a concussion and facial injuries, Illinois star Ayo Dosunmu returned Saturday wearing a protective mask he chose because it makes him look a little like a superhero.

-COLUMBUS, Ohio (AP) — Ayo Dosunmu returned after missing three games with a concussion and facial injuries to score 19 points, and No. 4 Illinois rallied to beat No. 7 Ohio State 73-68.
+Dosunmu played the part with a 19-point performance, and the No. 4 Illini rallied late to beat reeling No. 7 Ohio State 73-68.

+“They gave me different options of masks to wear, and I thought this was the best mask for me,” he said of the protective covering over his broken nose and upper face.
+“I’m into comic books and stuff.
+I feel like a superhero with a black mask on.”

-Andre Curbelo also had 19 points as Illinois got its second straight road win over a top 10 team after routing No. 2 Michigan on Tuesday.
+Andre Curbelo matched Dosunmu’s 19, and Illinois (20-6, 16-4) got its second straight road win over a top 10 team after routing No. 2 Michigan on Tuesday.
 The Illini have won 11 of 12 and enter next week’s Big Ten Tournament with a double-bye.

+“What a week,” Illinois coach Brad Underwood said.
+“That’s a tough, tough, tough group of guys in that locker room.”

+When it looked like Ohio State might start to pull away late, the Buckeyes’ shooting went cold.
+Illinois’ Da’Monte Williams hit a 3-pointer to tie the game at 68 with 1:31 left.

+Dosunmu’s layup and three foul shots in the last 44 seconds provided the margin of victory as Ohio State failed to make another basket in the game.
+The Buckeyes missed their last 10 shots and didn’t score in the final 3:48.

+“Things were just not falling for us,” Ohio State forward Kyle Young.
+“We got open shots.
+They were just not falling.”

 E.J.
-Liddell led the Buckeyes with 19 points, and Duane Washington Jr. and Justice Sueing each had 15.
+Liddell led the Buckeyes (18-8, 12-8) with 19 points, and Duane Washington Jr. and Justice Sueing each had 15 for Ohio State, which finished the regular season with four straight losses, three against Top 10 teams.

-Illinois led by 10 during first half but a late put-back by Liddell cut the advantage to 41-37 at the break.
-The teams traded punches in the second half, but again Ohio State had trouble making shots down the stretch, missing on its last 10 attempts.
+Illinois led by 10 during the first half but a late put-back by Liddell cut the advantage to 41-37 at the break.
+The teams traded punches in the second half with Ohio State up by four when Illinois mounted the final rally.

+“We’re in a good place,” Underwood said.
+“You want to go in (the Big Ten tournament) confident.
+You don’t want to go in doubting yourself.”

 BIG PICTURE